Atiyeh-Ghorbani-1000/Diagnostic-Analysis-of-Breast-Cancer-using-Machine-Learning-Algorithms/README.md

 #

-For further data and to review the code you can see the head of the projects on the below link :
+For further data and to review the code you can see the head of the project's page on the below link :

 https://github.com/Alireza-Rahimi-3000/Diagnostic-Analysis-of-Breast-Cancer-using-Machine-Learning-Algorithms